openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, init_by_lua&#42;, init_worker_by_lua&#42;*

-Returns the Nginx server "prefix" path, as determined by the `-p` command-line option when running the nginx executable, or the path specified by the `--prefix` command-line option when building Nginx with the `./configure` script.
+Returns the Nginx server "prefix" path, as determined by the `-p` command-line option when running the Nginx executable, or the path specified by the `--prefix` command-line option when building Nginx with the `./configure` script.

 This function was first introduced in the `0.9.2`.